The relation of semiadjacency in transformative $\cap\,$-semigroups

 To prove the last condition let $\psi\circ\varphi\in f_{\xi_{\Phi}}(\{\varphi\})$.
 Then $\pr\varphi\subset\pr(\psi\circ\varphi)$, which by \eqref{f-dt-1}, gives $(\varphi,\psi)\in\delta_{\Phi}$.
 This means that \eqref{f-67} also is satisfied.

 {\sc Sufficiency}.
 Let $(G,\cdot,\curlywedge,\xi,\delta)$ be an algebraic system satisfying all the conditions of the theorem.
-Then, by Proposition \ref{P-TVS}, $\xi$ is a reflexive and symmetric relation, and $\zeta$ is stable in a semigroup $(G,\cdot)$.
+Then, by Proposition \ref{P-TVS}, $\xi$ is a reflexive and symmetric relation, and $\zeta$ is stable in the semigroup $(G,\cdot)$.
 Moreover, the implication

 is valid for all $g_1,g_2,x,y\in G$.
 In fact, the premise of \eqref{f-dt-trs} can be rewritten in the form:

 So, if it is satisfied, then, according to the definition of $F_{\xi}(H)$ and Lemma \ref{Lem}, $g_2\in F_{\xi}(f_{\xi}(\{x,y\}))= f_{\xi}(\{x,y\})$, which proves \eqref{f-dt-trs}.